Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Introduction

 \subsection{Statistical Background}

-In order to obtain high-precision frequency estimates of p-modes or exoplanet transits using light curve data, we need a statistically reliable estimator of the power spectrum.
-Many non-parametric spectral estimators have been developed for data sampled regularly in time and their statistical properties are well established in the literature.
+In order to obtain high-precision frequency estimates of p-modes using light curve data, we need a statistically reliable estimator of the power spectrum.
+Many power spectrum estimators have been developed for data sampled regularly in time and their statistical properties are well established in the literature.
 The oldest of these, the \textit{classical periodogram} \citep{schuster_1898}, is commonly used in science and engineering but is inconsistent and biased.
-The inconsistency comes from non-zero variance (or noise) of the estimator and bias from high spectral leakage, i.e., the leakage of power from one frequency to another.
-While there exists no unbiased estimator of the spectrum underlying a discrete time-series sampled over a finite time interval, estimators that taper the data significantly reduce and control bias \citep{brillinger_1981}.
-However, reduced bias is at the expense of reduced variance efficiency and loss of information.
-Instead of using just one taper, \cite{thomson_1982} use multiple orthogonal tapers called Discrete Prolate Spheroidal Sequences \citep[DPSS;][]{slepian_1978} to obtain an averaged estimate of a number of single-tapered estimates.
-This method treats both the bias and inconsistency problems, minimizes loss of information, and outperforms un-tapered and single-tapered non-parametric estimates (with or without smoothing) \citep{park_1987, bronez_1992, riedel_1994, stoica_99, prieto_2007, thomson_2014} as well as parametric estimates \citep{lees_1995}.
-It is very popular in different fields of science and engineering; particularly interesting applications are those in geophysics, solar physics, and helioseismology since they have many similarities with asteroseismology \citep[for e.g.][]{park_1987, thomson_1996, thomson_2015a, thomson_2015b, chave_2019, chave_2020, mann_2021}.
+The inconsistency comes from non-zero variance (or noise) in the estimate.
+On the other hand, a biased estimator is one whose expected value is not the true underlying value, i.e., its estimates differ from the truth on average.
+The bias in the periodogram comes from high spectral leakage, which is power belonging to frequency $f$ that manifests at a far-away frequency $f + \Delta f$.

+While there exists no unbiased estimator of the power spectrum underlying a discrete time-series sampled over a finite observation interval, estimators that taper the data significantly reduce and control bias \citep{brillinger_1981}.
+A taper or a tapered window (sometimes simply referred to as window) is a weight function that is applied to data in the time-domain to reduce bias introduced by the finite observation interval \citep{harris_1978}.
+Mathematically, a windowed time-series is given by where $x(t)$ is the time-series and $v(t)$ is the window, both evaluated at time $t$.
+An un-tapered time-series is defined by the so-called rectangular window which exhibits a discontinuity at the observation boundaries $t_0$ and $t_N$, whereas windows such as the cosine-tapered (or Tukey) window smoothly set the time-series data to zero near its boundary.
+Essentially, a tapered window smooths the sharp discontinuity at the boundaries of the observation interval to reduce bias.